RU09342-F18/lab-0-introduction-to-c-and-git-schroedere16/Assignment/README.md

 This code is able to perform addition, subtraction. multiplication, integer division, and modulus on two integers.

+This code also performs the bitwise operations AND, OR, XOR, and INVERSE.

 This code requires two integer inputs and will then display the result of each mathematical function listed above.